 Many people want to find a way to separate the magnets from an old hard disk due to the strong magnetic force among permanent magnets.

-Well, how to merge and separate strong magnets?
+Well, how do merge and separate strong magnets?

-It is a big and serious problem while people working with them.
+It is a big and serious problem while people work with them.

 The role of powerful magnets:

 1. refers to the north and the South

 2. attract small objects